 Regular watering is suggested for this tropical fern.
 It prefers consistent amounts of soil moisture and water so lacking these will cause wilting and then ultimately death.
 Once you begin to see the leaves wilt or turn yellow, it’s a clear sign you have to change your watering practices.

 Watering once or twice a week is preferred especially when the topsoil appears dried out.
-When the top inch of the soil starts to feel dry, this is the perfect time to shower your fern with some love!
+When the top inch of the soil starts to feel dry, this is the perfect time to shower your epiphytic ferns with some love!
 As a precaution, avoid directly watering the center of the ‘nest’ or the leaves as this can cause molding or rotting.
 Instead, aim the water directly at the soil.

 Watering frequency also depends on the season and climatic conditions.
 Warmer seasons demand more frequent watering – around once or twice a week.
 Meanwhile, colder days require less watering.